-FusionConf is a quarterly mini-conference focused on web design, user experience, and development.
-Join us on Friday, June 21st in Charlotte, NC for an afternoon jam packed with sessions from some of the industry's top talent.
+FusionConf is a quarterly mini-conference focused on the Charlotte design & tech community.
+Join in Charlotte, NC for an afternoon jam packed with sessions from some of the industry's top innovative thinkers.

 We are excited to announce a great new space for FusionConf!
 Camp North End is a historic 75-acre site where Charlotteans from all walks of life will find inspiring space for work, artistic expression, and community building.